verdaux/BookNotes/Head first Java/When objects serialize part 2.md

 - [ ] If parent object is serialized all sub/child objects also serialize
 - [ ] Serialization saves entire object graph
 - [ ] If you want your class to be serializable, implement serializable
+- [ ] Either the entire object graph is serialized correctly or serialization fails